joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 The basic question is, what are the types of `a`, `b`, `c`, and `d`?

-I think we made this one harder initially than we needed to largely because C#'s existing nullable is a pretty odd duck and we got distracted trying to mimick it too much.
+I think we made this one harder initially than we needed to largely because C#'s existing nullable is a pretty odd duck and we got distracted trying to mimic it too much.
 The good news is we finally found our way, but it took a while.

 To illustrate what I mean, let's go back to the example.
 There are two camps: